aws/aws-eks-best-practices/content/scalability/docs/data-plane.md

+!!! info "We've Moved to the AWS Docs! 🚀"
+    This content has been updated and relocated to improve your experience.
+    Please visit our new site for the latest version:
+    [AWS EKS Best Practices Guide](https://docs.aws.amazon.com/eks/latest/best-practices/scale-data-plane.html) on the AWS Docs

+    Bookmarks and links will continue to work, but we recommend updating them for faster access in the future.

+---

 # Kubernetes Data Plane

 The Kubernetes Data Plane includes EC2 instances, load balancers, storage, and other APIs used by the Kubernetes Control Plane.
 For organization purposes we grouped [cluster services](./cluster-services.md) in a separate page and load balancer scaling can be found in the [workloads section](./workloads.md).
 This section will focus on scaling compute resources.